Building your foundation of metabolic knowledge.

 The Faculty

 The faculty of NAMA Systems Review include seasoned, well-established metabolic geneticists who are dedicated clinicians and committed educators.
 They guide the learning in the small groups, and lecture about the highlighted phenotypes, integrating understanding of normal metabolism and pathophysiology, then oversee treatment strategies.
-All faculty have previously served as faculty members for NAMA 1.0.

 FAQs

-• The next NAMA 2.0 course will run from February 5 – 8, 2025 in Chicago, Illinois.
+• The next NAMA Systems Review course will run from February 5 – 8, 2025 in Chicago, Illinois.

 Subscribe to hear about our educational events.